JiscPER/jper/docs/api/API.md

 #### Repository routed notifications

-The endpoint lists all routed notifications for your repository.
+This endpoint lists all notifications routed to your repository.

-You will not be able to tell from this endpoint which other repositories have been identified for this notification.
+You will not be able to tell from this endpoint which other repositories have been identified as targets for this notification.

     GET /routed/<repo_id>[?<params>]